DewellGuerand/LINMA2471---Project/report/main.typ

   image("../figures/Subgradient_diminishing_stepsize_comparison_objective_gap.svg", width: 80%),
   caption: [$||f(x_k) -f^*||$ vs iteration for several Constant Step $alpha$ (Tol :$10^(-6)$)] )
-From what we directly see, only two subgradient have converged.
-The one starting with an initial step $alpha_0 = 0.01$ and the one with $0.001$.
-Overall, we see that it does not outperform the constant step size version of this algorithm
+We observe that only two of the three methods have converged, the one starting with an initial step $alpha_0 = 0.01$ and the one with $0.001$.
+Overall, we see that it does not outperform the constant step size version of this algorithm.

 === Proximal gradient descent